labbces/ContFree-NGS/README.md

-# ContFree-NGS: Removing reads from contaminating organisms in Next Generation Sequencing data.
+# ContFree-NGS

-We present ContFree-NGS, a very simple filter, open source software that removes sequences from contaminating organisms in your NGS datasets based on a previous taxonomic classification.
+A very simple filter, open source software that removes sequences from contaminating organisms in your NGS dataset based on a previous taxonomic classification.

 ## Requirements
 * python >= 3.8.5